muenchchristmas/drmlazer11.github.io/_posts/2016-01-03-New-Business-Cards.md

 <p>Life and death.
 Good and evil.
 Day and night.
 Warm and cold.
 Left and right.
 Male and female.
 Leader and follower.
 And the list goes on.</p>

 <h3>I'm a big fan of minimalism.</h3>
 <p>Black and white represents simplicity and no-bullshit.
 Don't beat around the bush; tell it to me how it is!
 What's the point of a business card?
 It's to tell the person you're connecting with how to contact you.
-In my opinion, putting your location, twitter handle or personal website is superfluous information.</p>
+In my opinion, putting your office location, twitter handle or personal website is superfluous information.</p>

 <h3>Oh yeah, and these cookies are delicious.</h3>
 <p>Nuff said.</p>